Get 80% off your plan for your first 3 months*

 Financial statements

-Buyers want to see three years of financial records, though recent SEC amendments require the financial statements of an acquired business to cover no more than the two most recent fiscal years.
+Buyers want to see three years of financial statements, though recent SEC amendments require the financial statements of an acquired business to cover no more than the two most recent fiscal years.
 This historical data is crucial for calculations like the average net income over the last three years, a metric used by the SEC.

 Prepare these key financial documents:

-• Balance sheets: Show the value of equipment, property, and inventory against debts owed, keeping in mind that any balance sheet caption less than 10% of total assets may be combined with others
+• Balance sheets: Show the value of equipment, property, and inventory against debts owed, keeping in mind that any balance sheet caption less than 10% of total assets may be combined with others.

-• Cash flow statements: Confirm revenue comes from operations, not asset sales or loans
+• Cash flow statements: Confirm revenue comes from operations, not asset sales or loans.

 Supplier agreements and customer contracts

-Renew agreements with customers and suppliers before listing your business, especially those critical to performance:
+Renew agreements with customers and suppliers before listing your business, especially those critical to performance.

-• Major client contracts: Buyers want signed agreements for clients accounting for significant revenue
+• Major client contracts: Buyers want signed agreements for clients accounting for significant revenue.

-• Supplier agreements: Lock in favorable terms in writing before the sale
+• Supplier agreements: Lock in favorable terms in writing before the sale.

 Internal processes